Install and assign Configuration Manager clients using Microsoft Entra ID for authentication

 Before you begin

 A supported version of Windows 10 or later

-Joined to Azure AD, either pure cloud domain-joined, or hybrid Azure AD-joined
+Joined to Microsoft Entra ID, either pure cloud domain-joined, or Microsoft Entra hybrid joined

-The signed in user must be an Azure AD identity.
+The signed in user must be a Microsoft Entra identity.

-If the user is a federated or synchronized identity, configure both Configuration Manager Active Directory user discovery and Azure AD user discovery.
+If the user is a federated or synchronized identity, configure both Configuration Manager Active Directory user discovery and Microsoft Entra user discovery.
 For more information about hybrid identities, see Define a hybrid identity adoption strategy.

 In addition to the existing prerequisites for the management point site system role, also enable ASP.NET 4.5 on this server.
 Include any other options that are automatically selected when enabling ASP.NET 4.5.

 Determine whether your management point needs HTTPS.
 For more information, see Enable management point for HTTPS.